bhisaac/5eFP/5eFP-SRD.md

 If a roll has advantage in unfavorable circumstances such as those imposed by disadvantage, you no longer have advantage, but you discard any negative modifiers before you roll.

-(See _Advantage_ for more information.)

 ### Constitution (CON)

 CON in 5eFP generally represents health and vitality.
 CON modifies MAX Wounds and adds a modifier to Death Saves.

-(See _Ability Scores_ for more information.)

 ### Strength (STR)

 STR in 5eFP generally represents your ability to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
 STR modifies melee (hand-to-hand) attack rolls and carrying capacity.

-(See _Ability Scores_ for more information.)

-### Wounds, Dying, Stabilized, MAX Wounds, and Death Saves
+### Wounds

-**_Wounds._** 5eFP uses wounds instead of tracking health with points or another method.
+5eFP uses wounds instead of tracking health with points or another method.
 Wounds are cumulative up to MAX Wounds.

+### MAX Wounds

-**_MAX Wounds._** MAX Wounds describes the maximum number of wounds you can have.
+MAX Wounds describes the maximum number of wounds you can have.
 Whenever you reach MAX Wounds, discard any additional wounds assigned beyond your MAX Wounds.

+### Dying

-**_Dying._** When you reach MAX Wounds, you gain the dying condition.
+When you reach MAX Wounds, you gain the dying condition.
 As long as you have the dying condition, you are unconscious and prone.
-Additionally, at the beginning of each of your turns, you spend your turn rolling a death save (see _Death Saves_ below).
+Additionally, at the beginning of each of your turns, you must spend your turn rolling a death save (see _Death Saves_ below).
 If an effect or feature ends the dying condition, remove all death save successes and failures.
 The dying condition ends if your character dies.

+### Death Saves

-**_Death Saves._** Death saves are rolled when it is not certain whether or not your character will survive to see the end of an encounter.
+Death saves are rolled when it is not certain whether or not your character will survive to see the end of an encounter.
 In 5eFP a death save is a CON save or check with a DC of 10 on a d20 (a result of 50% or higher is needed on a die roll for a success).
 Not meeting this DC results in one failed death save.
 Meeting the DC results in one successful death save.
 Rolling a critical failure adds two automatic death save failures.
 Rolling a critical success awards the stabilized condition and provides enough healing to restore you to minimum health.
 Each time you take 1 or more points of damage while dying, you gain one automatic death save failure.
 Receiving a critical hit (an attack roll with a critical success result) while you have the dying condition results in two automatic death save failures.

 If you fail three or more death saves, your character dies.